Bomber (album): Recording

 During the recording of this album, Jimmy Miller was increasingly under the influence of heroin, at one point disappearing entirely from the studio and being found asleep at the wheel of his car.
 The album features the band's first anti-heroin song – "Dead Men Tell No Tales".
 Miller had produced some of the Rolling Stones most heralded work from 1968 to 1973 but, after struggling through the sessions for 1973's Goats Head Soup, had been shown the door.
 In the documentary The Guts and the Glory, drummer Phil "Philthy Animal" Taylor marvels:

 In his autobiography White Line Fever Lemmy states:

 The band returned to Roundhouse Recording Studios in London with additional recording taking place at Olympic Studios.
 This album caught Lemmy at his most ferocious, hitting hard at the police in "Lawman", marriage and how his father left him and his mother in "Poison", television in "Talking Head" and show business in "All the Aces".
-This album is the first to have a picture of the band on the cover, which all three members are inside a plane.
+This album is the first to have a picture of the band on the cover, which features all three members inside a plane.
 The title track was inspired by Len Deighton's novel Bomber.
 On one track, "Step Down", Eddie Clarke is featured on vocals.
 In his memoir, Lemmy reveals that:

 During the recording of Bomber, Motörhead played the Reading Festival, performing alongside other acts like the Police and The Tourists.

 Artwork

-Adrian Chesterman illustrated the album cover depicts Lemmy, 'Fast' Eddie Clarke and a bug-eyed Phil 'Philthy Animal' Taylor bearing down from the gunner cockpits of a Heinkel 111 bomber in the Blitz.
+Adrian Chesterman illustrated the album cover, depicting Lemmy, 'Fast' Eddie Clarke and a bug-eyed Phil 'Philthy Animal' Taylor bearing down from the gunner cockpits of a Heinkel 111 bomber in the Blitz.
 Fascinated by military regalia, Lemmy insisted the plane be German because: "The bad guys make all the best shit".

 Chesterman explains: "I suggested the Heinkel plane.
 They wanted this photo-realistic effect, so I designed the thing with the detached bomb coming towards you.

 "I worked in airbrush in black and white, which I would then tint", he adds.
 "That's why my work always looked very doomy.
 To get the lighting right, I got a little Airfix kit of a Heinkel 111, made it up and sprayed it black".
 He then took photos to get the reflection underneath.
-Chesterman took the call on the Friday and met up with the band the next day.
+Chesterman took the call on a Friday and met up with the band the next day.

 "They wanted the artwork within a week, I suggested meeting them at midday.
 I don't think they were accustomed to getting up that early, because they all looked decidedly grumpy.
 Phil had a tin of Special Brew in his hand.
 The pictures of them in the plane were so small, I needed passport-sized photographs, which I cut out and painted in.
 I had to get them to snarl and look like they were shooting machine guns.
 Lemmy is curling his lip up.
 And Phil just had that expression permanently".